LyubomirT/intense-rp-next/docs/features/advanced-configuration.md

 ### :material-tunnel: Cloudflare Tunnels

 Will allow you to expose your IntenseRP Next instance to the internet securely through Cloudflare's tunnel service.
 This eliminates the need for port forwarding or dealing with dynamic IP addresses when accessing IntenseRP Next remotely.

-### :material-key-variant: API Key Authentication

-Will add an authentication layer requiring API keys to connect to IntenseRP Next.
-You'll be able to generate and manage multiple keys, perfect for shared environments or when exposing the service beyond your local network.

 ### :material-format-list-checks: IP Whitelist